Roti: Preparation

-Roti dough may be rolled out with a rolling pin to create flat, round pieces.
-This may be done on a circular, flat board called a roti board.
+Roti is made from a mixture of flour, water, and optionally salt and butter or oil.
+They are mixed together to create a dough which is left to rest.
+The dough is then divided into balls which are flattened with a rolling pin to form rotis.
+The rotis are then cooked on a tava or pan.

 Variants

 Indian subcontinent

 Many variations of flatbreads and roti are found in many cultures across the globe, from the Indian subcontinent to Africa to Oceania to the Malay Peninsula to the Americas.
 The roti is a traditional flatbread from the Indian subcontinent.
-It is normally eaten with cooked vegetables or curries; it can be called a carrier for them.
+It is normally eaten with cooked vegetables or curries; it can be used as a carrier for them.
 It is made most often from wheat flour, cooked on a flat or slightly concave iron griddle called a tawa.
 Traditionally, rotis have also been made from the flour of millet, maize, jowar, bajra, and even rice.
 Tandoori roti is cooked by sticking the flattened dough to the inside wall of a tandoor oven, where it bakes quickly at a high temperature.
-Chapatis are made of whole-wheat flour known as atta, mixed into dough with water, edible oil and optional salt in a mixing utensil called a parat, and is cooked on a tava (flat skillet).
+Chapatis are made of whole-wheat flour known as atta, mixed into a dough with water, edible oil and optional salt in a mixing utensil called a parat, and is cooked on a tava (flat skillet).
 It is known as phulka in Punjabi and Saraiki, and maani in Sindhi.